webpack/changelog-v5/README.md

 ## JSON modules

 JSON modules now align with the spec and emit a warning when using a non-default export.
+JSON modules no longer have named exports when importing from a strict EcmaScript module.

 MIGRATION: Use the default export.

-(since alpha.16)

-Unused properties are dropped by the `optimization.usedExports` optimization and properties are mangled by the `optimization.mangleExports` optimization. (since beta.3)
+Unused properties are dropped by the `optimization.usedExports` optimization and properties are mangled by the `optimization.mangleExports` optimization.

-JSON modules no longer have named exports when importing from a string EcmaScript module (since beta.7)

-It's possible to specify a custom JSON parser in `Rule.parser.parse` to import JSON-like files (e. g. for toml, yaml, json5, etc.). (since beta.8)
+It's possible to specify a custom JSON parser in `Rule.parser.parse` to import JSON-like files (e. g. for toml, yaml, json5, etc.).

 ## Asset modules